jacobleites/jacobleites/README.md

 ## Hey there 👋
-- 🖥️ I'm currently learning Cybersecurity
+- 🛜 I'm currently studying Information Technology
-- 📈 I specialize in Data Analytics
+- 🖧 I'm interested in Infrastructure
 - 🐍 I'm refining my Python skills
-- 🛡️ I'm a junior at Rutgers University
+- 🛡️ I'm a senior at Rutgers University

 <!--
 **jacobleites/jacobleites** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.